2i2c-org/2i2c-org.github.io/content/about/funding.md

 [design]
   columns = "1"
+  background.color = "#f7f7f7"

 +++

-_2i2c is supported through a mix of philanthropic support, grants from foundations and federal agencies, and revenue generated through its Managed JupyterHubs service._

-2i2c is lucky to receive support from several organizations.
-This support makes it possible for 2i2c to accomplish its mission, and have impact across research and education.

-As a sustainability focused non-profit, 2i2c aims to generate funding from a variety of sources, and towards different ends.
-It aims to have a balance between "research and development" funding, such as grants and foundation awards, as well as "fee for service" revenue generated from managing JupyterHub infrastructure and performing development for other projects.
-We continue to explore business models that both grow our capacity to support research and education through interactive computing, and that assist us in supporting open source communities.
+In order to sustain itself and grow to better-accomplish its mission, 2i2c receives funding from the following sources:

+- **Revenue from managed services**.
+We build self-sustaining cloud services that generate revenue through management and support contracts.
+See [our services page](/services) for more information.
+- **Project-focused grants**.
+We lead and collaborate on several projects that involve developing and supporting infrastructure for research and education.
+See [our projects page](/projects) for more information.
+- **Donations and core support**.
+We raise central funding that provides crucial core support for 2i2c's operations, and supports our time in supporting open source communities.

-2i2c receives direct support from the following institutions.
+2i2c receives resources from the following sources: